🌐 Network Fix

 Check Router Firmware

-Outdated router software can cause connection problems.
+Outdated router software can cause DNS failures.

 Contact Your Internet Provider

-Real Example of This Issue
+Real Life Example

 Frequently Asked Questions